Retrospective I & II

 • Combined, Retrospective I & II were the second North American compilations from Rush's first 12 studio albums from their Mercury years (1974-1987).
 Unlike the previous compilation, Chronicles, these contain remastered tracks.
 Gold, a reissue of Retrospectives I and II as one package using the same remastered tracks, was released in 2006 with a reworking of the Retrospectives covers, and the same track listing as the combined Retrospectives disks with the exception of "Something for Nothing" being deleted and "Working Man" being added.

 • These collections sold poorly, and did not make the Billboard Top 200.
-The first volume sold only 5,556 it's first week, and the second only 3,717, in an era when it takes 6,000 to 8,000 the first week to crack the bottom of the Billboard Top 200.
-Rush would break the Top 200 six years later with a single disc compilation covering the same era of material, The Spirit Of Radio Greatest Hits, which was released shortly after the Vapor Trails tour and supported by a big marketing push.
+The first volume sold only 5,556 it's first week, and the second only 3,717, in an era when it took 6,000 to 8,000 the first week to crack the Billboard Top 200.
+Rush would break the Top 200 six years later with a single disc compilation covering the same era of material, The Spirit Of Radio Greatest Hits, which was released shortly after the Vapor Trails tour and supported by better marketing.

 • Click here for the 'Retrospectives' Transcript Archive.